Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-cli-deploy-ai-unlimited.md

   --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM
 ```

-***The first block looks like a mix of the all-in-one and the no load balancer.
-I guess we need a block for each of the 3 full install templates?***

-***This topic is not about Jupyter.
-There's a separate CLI topic for that which needs to be fleshed out.***

 :::note
 - CAPABILITY_IAM is required if IamRole is set to New.
 - CAPABILITY_NAMED_IAM is required if IamRole is set to New and IamRoleName is given a value.
 :::

+***Do they add/change values to the parm JSON file before they create the stack?
+Seems like we need a section for the parms, like what's in the console topic - we could use a partial.
+So that would go before the Create the stack section.***

+***The console topic tells them they can "Configure stack options."
+How do they set those options if they use the CLI?***

+***Seems we need a block for each of the 3 full install templates.***

+***This topic is not about Jupyter.
+There's a separate CLI topic for that.***

+***Looking in the repo, looks like you can remove "test_" from the parm file path?***

 To use an existing role, see Control AWS Access and Permissions using Permissions and Policies. ***Is this to be an external link?***

 ## Delete a stack

-***I need to learn about the CLI, but why would they delete the stack now?
+***Why would they delete the stack now?
 This topic is for installing.
-If they want to eventually remove it, and are CLI users, maybe they know how to run "delete-stack"?
-I think originally this topic as a reference, not an installation task topic.***
+If they want to eventually remove it, as CLI users maybe they know how to run "delete-stack"?
+Maybe originally this topic was a reference, not an installation task topic.***

 Run this command: